Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### progressiveReloadSteps

-The number of reloads to make between the minimum resolution image and the full resolution.
+This property controls the initial resolution and the number of steps in the progressive loading process.
+You can define how many intermediate loading steps the image should go through before reaching its full resolution.
+This helps in improving the initial load time and provides a smoother user experience, especially for large images or documents.

 Default value: `1`

 ### pageZoom

-The initial page zoom to use when loading a document.
+The initial zoom fit to use for the  `Edit Pages` or `Add Signature` modes.
 The allowed values are either `fitHeight` or `fitWidth`.
 Fit height adjusts the document so the entire height is visible.
 Fit width adjusts the document so the entire width is visible.

 Default value: `fitWidth`

 ### numPreloadPages

-The number of pages to preload.
-Preloading works by making requests to fetch pages close to the current page the user is viewing in order to cache the image, which results in shorter load times when the page is changed.
+This property determines how many pages around the current page should be preloaded.
+Preloading works by making requests to fetch pages close to the current page the user is viewing in order to cache the image, which results in faster page transitions and better user experience.
+Limiting the number of preloaded pages helps in managing memory and network resources.

 The allowed values are the following:

-* `0`: This tells AEV to preload all the pages of the document
+* `0`: to preload all the pages of the document
-* `-1`: This tells AEV to not use preloading at all
+* `-1`: not to preload any pages
 * Any other positive integer: This integer specifies the total number of pages to preload - half are pages before the current page and the other half are after the current page.

    > **Note:**